May 6, 2015

 “One day, I’ll have kids, and God willing, I’ll be able to tell them I worked on it,” Katanakis said.

-The multi-million dollar work being performed on the old World’s Fair attraction — still major draw for tourists — is the largest donation the Parks Department has ever received outside of Central Park.
+The multi-million dollar work being performed on the old World’s Fair attraction — still a major draw for tourists — is the largest donation the Parks Department has ever received outside of Central Park.

 “This isn’t just sweat equity, this is heart and soul equity,” said Queens Parks Commissioner Mitchell J. Silver.